mogoweb/chromium_webview/README.md

 ================

 Android WebView wrapper based on chromium

 ## Why you need

 The current performance of Android webview is so poor.
-ChromeView gives your application early access to the newest features in Chromium, and removes the variability due to different WebView implementations in different versions of Android.
+ChromiumWebView gives your application early access to the newest features in Chromium, and removes the variability due to different WebView implementations in different versions of Android.